The lungs, gastrointestinal tract, part of the face covered by a face mask, eyes, ears, or sinuses can be affected.

 Ear and sinus barotrauma are treated with nasal decongestants (such as oxymetazoline nasal spray) or oral decongestants.
 Occasionally, when recovery is slow, corticosteroids may be given as a nasal spray or pills.
 Major hearing loss, ringing in the ear, or vertigo suggest damage to the inner ear and should be evaluated by a physician emergently.
 Inner ear barotrauma may require surgery to prevent permanent hearing loss.

 A ruptured eardrum usually heals by itself, although a middle ear infection requires antibiotics given by mouth or as eardrops.
 A rupture between the middle and inner ear may require prompt surgical repair to prevent permanent damage.

 A rupture of the stomach or intestine requires surgical repair.

 Pressure in the lungs and airways is automatically equalized with outside pressure when a supply of pressurized air is available at depth, as from a diving helmet or air tank.
 This pressurized air also equalizes pressure in the sinuses, as long as the openings to the sinuses are not narrowed, for example, by inflammation due to allergies or an upper respiratory tract infection.

 Pressure in a face mask is equalized by blowing out air from the nose into the mask.
 Divers equalize pressure differences in the middle ear by yawning or swallowing with the nostrils pinched, which opens the tube connecting the middle ear and the back of the throat (eustachian tube).

-A decongestant (such as pseudoephedrine taken by mouth) is taken before diving by people with nasal congestion that could block nasal passages.
+A decongestant (such as pseudoephedrine taken by mouth or a nasal spray such as oxymetazoline) is taken before diving by people with nasal congestion that could block nasal passages.
 Relief of congestion can facilitate equalization of pressures between the ears and sinuses, helping prevent sinus and ear barotrauma.